deaconn-net/deaconn-2-12-24/README.md

 This is [Deaconn's](https://deaconn.net/) rebuilt website which uses the T3 stack, [Create T3 App](https://create.t3.gg/), and is completely **open source**!
 This stack comes with TypeScript, Next.js, React, tRPC, Prisma, and Tailwind CSS.

 ## Under Development!
-This website is still under development and **not yet public**.
+This website is still under heavy development and recently went public on *September 2nd, 2023*.
 There is currently no ETA on when this website will be released publicly, but we're hoping to have it up by **mid-Fall of 2023**.

 ## Features
-* Login through Discord.
+* Login through GitHub, Google, or Discord.
 * Role-based permissions.
 * A simple admin panel.
 * Full Markdown support with code highlighting for content fields.
 * A blog system.
 * A service system which will eventually support transactions and more in the future.
-* A request system
+* A user request system.
+* User profiles including fields such as **About Me** and more.
-* User profiles including about me, experiences, projects, and skills that act as a resume.
+* The ability for users to showcase their own projects, experiences, and skills which then can act as a personalized portfolio!
-* A Sitemap that generates URLs to static and dynamic content that should come up on search engines.
+* A Sitemap that generates URLs for static and dynamic content that should come up on search engines.

 **Note** - We are adding additional features quite often since the website is actively under development.